JUGE: An Infrastructure for Benchmarking Java Unit Test Generators: Introduction

 In the case of unit test generators, conducting an empirical evaluation is not trivial.
-It requires a large manual effort to collect benchmarks (\ie Java classes for which to generate test cases), setup the evaluation and the evaluation infrastructure, collect and analyze the produced unit tests, and compare the results with the state-of-the-art.
-The primary goal of our JUnit Generation benchmarking infrastructure (\juge) \cite{xavier_devroey_2021_4904393} is to reduce the overall effort and ease the comparison of several generators by standardizing the evaluation process.
-This standardization allows researchers meeting the level of requirements enabling an effective contribution to the empirical body of knowledge in software testing.
+It requires an extensive manual effort to collect benchmarks (\ie Java classes for which to generate test cases), setup the evaluation and the evaluation infrastructure, collect and analyze the produced unit tests, and compare the results against the state-of-the-art.
+The primary goal of our JUnit Generation Benchmarking Infrastructure (\juge) \cite{xavier_devroey_2021_4904393} is to reduce the overall effort and ease the comparison of several generators by standardizing the evaluation process.
+This standardization allows researchers to meet the requirements, enabling an effective contribution to the empirical body of knowledge in software testing.